TomHardwicke/academicWebsite/content/publications.md

 +++
 layout = "page"
 +++
-Pre-registered study protocols, experimental materials and software, analysis scripts, and raw data, are available via the The Open Science Framework and can be accessed by following the [osf] links provided at the end of each publication entry.
+<small>Pre-registered study protocols, experimental materials and software, analysis scripts, and raw data, are available via the The Open Science Framework and can be accessed by following the [osf] links provided at the end of each publication entry.</small>

 ### Peer-reviewed journal articles